rhughes42/Revolver/README.md

 An evolutionary optimization algorithm is an implementation of a meta-heuristic modeled on the behavior of biological evolution.
 These algorithms can be used to find approximate solutions to difficult or impossible numerical minimization problems.

+### The Evolve method.
+The Evolve method begins by initializing the best fitness and best chromosomes to the first ones in the population.
+The method iterates exactly maxGenerations times, using gen (generation) as a loop counter.
+One of several alternatives is to stop when no improvement has occurred after some number of iterations.
+The Select method returns two good, but not necessarily best, individuals from the population.
+These two parents are passed to Reproduce, which creates and returns two children.
+The Accept method places the two children into the population, replacing two existing individuals.
+The Immigrate method generates a new random individual and places it into the population.
+The new population is then scanned to see if any of the three new individuals in the population is a new best solution.

 ### References
 Demonstration code and description text in this repo is taken from: https://docs.microsoft.com/en-us/archive/msdn-magazine/2012/june/test-run-evolutionary-optimization-algorithms